ben-grande/qusal/salt/sys-usb/README.md

 different controllers.
 The qube names are `disp-sys-usb`, `disp-sys-usb-left`, `disp-sys-usb-dock`.

 Start a USB qube an connect a device to it.
 USB PCI devices will appear on the system tray icon `qui-devices`.
 From there, assign it to the intended qube.

+### How to use audio devices

+Bluetooth and Camera are normally integrated in laptops, but they still are USB devices internally.
+They will be held by `(disp-)sys-usb` or `(disp-)sys-net`, else `dom0`.

+Built-in microphones on the other hand, are directly attached to `dom0`.

+To use these devices, there are two options:

+1. Attaching the device (USB passthrough) to the audio client:
+    - Advantages:
+        - Easier setup as it doesn't require an AudioVM.
+    - Disadvantages:
+        - Increased latency;
+        - Only one qube can use the device; and
+        - Less secure as it exposes the Audio stack to the client.

+2. Leaving devices to the AudioVM (`(disp-)sys-usb` as AudioVM):
+    - Advantages:
+        - More secure as the devices are not on the client;
+        - Less latency; and
+        - All audio clients will have the same audio capabilities.
+    - Disadvantages:
+        - Some applications might not work due to not finding the device.

 ## Credits